 How to upgrade EXT to XFS

-Obvious question is how to upgrade from ext4 to xfs? or upgrade from ext3 to xfs etc. We have different ways to upgrade ext file systems but there is no full proof way to upgrade ext to xfs.
+The obvious question is how to upgrade from ext4 to xfs? or upgrade from ext3 to xfs etc. We have different ways to upgrade ext file systems but there is no full-proof way to upgrade ext to xfs.
 You can have below approach to migrate from ext to xfs filesystem –

 - Copy over data from old ext file system to xfs using copy or rsync

 - Create xfs file system :

 - Mount xfs file system : No extra switch for

 - Extending file system :

 - Bakcup :